mrmichaelgallen/Project/readme.md

 * An application that has a to do list always available as a popout from the side of the screen
 * Check list for bootcamp students
 * App to remind of pending transactions and Due dates
-* Build a reminder app for GitHub
+* Build a reminder app for GitHub as soon as possible.
 * Create a To Do list app that pulls Google Keep info and makes it visible on Desktop

 #### CSS Animation Projects